Amman

 Nationals of most countries are eligible for a single-entry visa upon arrival.
 The visa process is normally quick and uncomplicated, with no paperwork involved.
 The upon-arrival visas are not issued at King Hussein Bridge or Wadi Araba land border crossing points.
 Having Israeli border crossing stamps can possibly complicate coming into or leaving Jordan.
 The Jordan Pass is recognised universally, and entitles the holder to a waiving of the visa fee.
 For multiple-entry visas, travellers will need to apply in advance prior to travel.
 Consult the link below to find out whether a visa is required for you.

-The public transportation system of Amman comprises busses, mini-busses, and service taxis.
+The public transportation system of Amman comprises buses, minibuses, and service taxis.
 The service taxis are the most efficient means of transportation of the three; they stick to fixed routes (and are therefore numbered) and only run within the city.
 There is a fixed ride price regardless of journey duration.
 There often aren't clear indications of stops, but these tend to be located at the bottoms of hills.
 Lines may form during rush hour.

 There are plenty of yellow cabs circulating around the city.
 You can easily flag them down, and they are generally inexpensive.
 That said, it is important that you take note of the cab meter being reset and functioning when you get in.
 There have been reports of drivers trying to avoid turning the meter on for reasons of heavy traffic or bad weather, so do insist the meter be used regardless of any possible circumstance.
 Uber is widely used in Amman, and so is its Middle Eastern counterpart Careem.

 Pharmacy One is a drug store chain with several branches across the city, which all operate on a round-the-clock basis.
+Drug Center Pharmacy is also well-reputed.

 There are several post offices across the city, but stamps can be bought at most souvenir shops without the need to locate one.
 For shipping valuables, using a private postage service like DHL or FedEx is recommended.